Auto-Follow Drones Table of Contents

 Airdog is the hard core contender in this field and the main difference is Airleash, their water proof, ruggedized controller wristband offering long range connectivity of 1000 feet (300 meters) and extreme ease of use.
 It’s also designed to conveniently attach to your bike handle, your helmet, backpack, and more and that makes this controller really stand out.
 It does not have large shiny gorilla glass screen, but including that would not have been possible.
 You can use your smartphone if you need a screen.

 Airdog is also foldable, so it is easy to store which is important for something you will want to take outdoors in a backpack.
 As far as recording modes go, Airdog has a nifty Relative position follow setup.
-In this mode AirDog will maintain constant offset relative to magnetic north from the rider.
+In this mode AirDog will maintain constant offset relative to magnetic north from the sky rider drone.

 For example, you can set it to keep a 10 meter distance at 4 meters high to the east from your position.
 Even when you change your direction, the AirDog will stay at the same preset angle from you.
 We suggest this mode for straight line wakeboard cable parks, surfing, and some other sports.
 It can also be set up in Follow Track mode.
 This is the safest way to operate AirDog.
 Simply go for one lap with AirLeash and it will record your track.
 Then adjust AirDogs trajectory to your liking in smartphone app.
 AirDog will repeatedly fly over the exact set trajectory and the camera will be continually adjusted to aim at the rider.
 This is the most creative mode where you can become a true director of your movie.
 Setting the trajectory also helps you to avoid obstacles like buildings or trees, so in lack of obstacle avoidance, this still helps you make safe flight recordings.
 Of course this is only possible on a small course, it would not make sense to do a dry run of 10 mile bike ride just for this purpose before you do the real thing.